aalexmmaldonado/omics/docs/appendices/file-types/fastq.md

 -   $Q = 20$ represents 99% accuracy (0.01 error)
 -   $Q = 30$ represents 99.9% accuracy (0.001 error)
 -   $Q = 40$ represents 99.99% accuracy (0.0001 error)
+-   $Q = 50$ represents 99.999% accuracy (0.00001 error)

 Although there’s theoretically no limit, $Q$ usually goes up to around 40 in recent illumina machines.

 ### ASCII table

-To obtain this $Q$ value from the character associated to the quality of the base, we have to know that each character (such as `‘#’`) has an ASCII decimal value associated (for example, `‘#’` has a value of 35).
+To obtain this $Q$ value from the character associated to the quality of the base, we have to know that each character (such as `#`) has an ASCII decimal value associated.
+For example, `#` has a value of 35.

 ```text
 Dec  Char                           Dec  Char     Dec  Char     Dec  Char